 Given irrational attitudes toward Arabs and Muslims, they prefer to terminate the Iraqi and Afghan interpreter visa programs.

-During the late summer wave of Central American refugee children arriving at U.S. southwest borders, it was suggested that funds previously earmarked for the Iraqi and Afghan translator visas programs should be transferred to pay for the youth asylum claims.
+During the last wave of Central American refugee children arriving at U.S. southwest borders, it was suggested that funds previously earmarked for the Iraqi and Afghan translator visas programs should be transferred to pay for the youth asylum claims.

-This short-sighted scheme overlooks some American military personnel are still in Afghanistan.
-Others are being sent to Iraq in light of the ISIS threat.
+This short-sighted scheme overlooks American military personnel are still in Afghanistan.
+Others are in Iraq.
 If earlier translators are abandoned, few will seek such jobs in the future.